bmdeeal/quig/readme.txt

 quig updates at a fixed 60hz.
 However, in software mode or without vsync enabled, quig has been observed to update as quickly as 62hz on some systems.

 Games for quig are comprised of two files, a graphics file (just a plain 128x128 PNG image containing 16x16 tiles) and a Lua source file.
 For example, my-game.quig would contain the Lua source and my-game.png would contain the graphics.
+Both files are required.

 ===
 System requirements:

-quig has been tested under Raspbian Linux and Windows 10 (via MSYS2 and a VS2019 build). quig requires SDL2, SDL_image, SDL_mixer, and Lua 5.3 to be installed on Linux; the Windows build provides its own copies of them.
+quig has been tested under Raspberry Pi OS 10 and Windows 10 (via MSYS2 and a VS2019 build). quig requires SDL2, SDL_image, SDL_mixer, and Lua 5.3 to be installed on Linux; the Windows build provides its own copies of them.
 On Windows systems, the scripts run-quig.bat and run-quig.ps1 are provided to make it easier to run games with quig.
 These scripts require PowerShell to be installed to work.
 On Linux systems, the script run-quig.sh is similar, if more featureful.
-It requires Bash and YAD to be installed. quig will run on a wide range of hardware -- quig has even been run on a Raspberry Pi Zero (running at 1x resolution), with minor frame drops in the example game astro-burst. quig was originally developed on a Raspberry Pi 2, and runs acceptably in software mode at 3x resolution on it. quig runs very well on a Raspberry Pi 4, supporting hardware mode and vsync there.
+It requires Bash and YAD to be installed. quig will run on a wide range of hardware -- quig has even been run on a Raspberry Pi Zero (running at 1x resolution), although many games will not run at full speed on such low-powered hardware. quig was originally developed on a Raspberry Pi 2, and runs acceptably in software mode at 3x resolution on it. quig runs very well on a Raspberry Pi 4, supporting hardware mode and vsync there.

 The VS2019 build requires the x86 Microsoft Visual C++ Redistributable for Visual Studio 2019 to be installed to run.